Deliveries, safety and order updates

 Is The Bike Project shop in still open?

 For the health, safety and well-being of our team and customers, our shop is closed however we are offering Click & Collect for orders placed online from our workshop in Deptford.
 If you have selected Click & Collect, we will contact you once your order is ready to arrange an appointment.
 Collections are strictly by appointment only.
-Due to COVID-19 challenges and the additional demand for bikes, it may take up to 14 days for us to prepare your order.
+Due to COVID-19 challenges and the additional demand for bikes and accessories at the moment, it may take up to 14 days for us to prepare your order.

 The address for collections is: The Bike Project Workshop, Railway Arches 215-216 Edward Place, Deptford, SE8 5HD.